 In almost every instance, the solution is to create more robust training for your team.
 If callers aren’t getting the answers that help them solve their problems, your team needs to better understand the issue.
 Training can help fill that void.

 If it’s a super technical issue, you can do your best to schedule a subject matter expert for the times when the calls usually occur.
 However, it’s often better for the whole team to know how to solve the problem.

 If training is the sticking point, gamification works very well to solve that.

 Speech analytics can help you take things to the next level in terms of customer service.
 According to a 2016 report from Opus Research, 72% of companies believe that speech analytics software can help call centers improve the customer experience.

 We’ve talked about how IVR can be used as a way of improving how calls are routed, leading to better service and happier customers.
 You can take this one step further using speech analytics.

-By combining your speech analytics software with an AI platform, you end up with a system that can not only route calls with incredible accuracy.
+By combining your speech analytics software with an AI platform, you end up with a system that routes calls with incredible real-time accuracy.
 But you also get a system that can take things like intent and the emotion of the caller into account when doing so.
-This helps ensure that customers end up with the exact person they need to be talking to, who can calm them down or even upsell them, depending on what the AI has detected in their voice.
+This helps ensure that customer interactions lead to the exact agent they need, who can calm them down or even upsell them, depending on what the AI has detected in their voice.